intel/cc-oci-runtime/tests/functional/README.rst

 .. contents::
 .. sectnum::

-clr-oci-runtime functional testing
+cc-oci-runtime functional testing
 ==================================

-Functional testing provides a way to verify that clr-oci-rutime behaves as expected according to OCI Runtime Specification [#oci-runtime-cli]_ using Clear Containers [#clear-containers]_ .
+Functional testing provides a way to verify that ``cc-oci-runtime`` behaves as expected according to OCI Runtime Specification [#oci-runtime-cli]_ using Clear Containers [#clear-containers]_ .